-The following description of the Hudson Highland Group, Inc. 401(k) Savings Plan (the "Plan") provides only general information.
+The following description of the Plan provides only general information.
 Participating members ("members") should refer to the Summary Plan Description for a complete description of the Plan's provisions.
-The Plan was adopted as of April 1, 2003 (the "Effective Date") by the Board of Directors of Hudson Highland Group, Inc. (the "Company") for the benefit of its eligible employees and the eligible employees of any other designated organization and its participating subsidiaries.
+The Plan was adopted as of April 1, 2003 (the "Effective Date") by the Board of Directors of the Company for the benefit of its eligible employees and the eligible employees of any other designated organization and its participating subsidiaries.